 - It is a month of fasting or sawm, one of the Five Pillars of Islam along with shahada, salat, zakat, and hajj.

 - During Ramadan, Muslims are obliged to fast.
 Fasting is not only a form of abstaining food and drinks.
 It also involves refraining from sinful acts like lying, cursing, gossiping, bad intentions, sexual relations, and other similar things.
-It meant to help Muslims to clear their mind and body.
-To break the fast, they eat dates just like what Muhammad did.
+It is meant to help Muslims to clear their mind and body.
+To break the fast, they eat dates just like Muhammad did.

 - Ramadan is also characterized as a month of generosity and giving.
 Muslims are obligated to practice zakat or mandatory giving.

 - It is concluded by Eid ul Fitr or the largest festivity ending Ramadan.
 Muslims wear their best clothes, give gifts, visit mosques, eat a lot, and spend time with their family during this day.
-It is considered as a day of gratitude for surpassing the spiritual month.
+It is considered a day of gratitude for surpassing the spiritual month.

-- During the month of Ramadan, Muslims and non Muslims greet each other with Ramadan Mubarak which means “have a blessed Ramadan.”
+- During the month of Ramadan, Muslims and non-Muslims greet each other with Ramadan Mubarak which means “have a blessed Ramadan.”